 In most laboratories the distance from the DUT to the next hard boundaries (walls. ceiling, floor) is below 2 meters.
 As the sound travels 343 Meters per Second, the first reflection from the wall arrives after about 11 Milliseconds.
 A corresponding time window set to 10 Milliseconds results in a frequency resolution of 100 Hz.

 It becomes clear from the above realistic example that frequency measurements below 1 kHz are not possible with acceptable frequency resolution and accuracy.

 The AudioChiemgau ModeCompensator enables the measurement of the SPL with very high frequency resolution and accuracy down to 10 Hz.

-Its basic principle eliminates the reflections and modes (room resonances) resulting from hard boundaries from the time domain measurement.
-For this purpose, two microphones are used to distinguish the direct sound from the DUT from the unwanted room reflections and especially resonances (modes).
+Its basic principle eliminates the reflections and room modes resulting from hard boundaries from the time domain measurement.
+For this purpose, two microphones are used to distinguish the direct sound of the DUT from the unwanted room reflections, especially room resonances, but also ambient noise.

 Such the time window of the evaluation software can be set according to the desired frequency resolution of the SPL frequency measurement.
 For low frequency measurements a time window of 10 Seconds is used in order to get 0.1 Hz frequency resolution down to 10 Hz (frequency limit of the MEMS microphones).